 Dear Student/Parent/Guardian

 We would like to invite you to join us on P.U.M.A.s Annual Family Summer Training Camp which will once again be held in picturesque village of Croyde Bay in North Devon.
-The camp will commence on Saturday 27th July 2019 finish on Saturday 3rd August 2019 and is open to all P.U.M.A.
+The camp will commence on Saturday 27th July 2019, finish on Saturday 3rd August 2019 and is open to all P.U.M.A.
 Taekwon-Do and Kickboxing students aged 7 and upwards along with their families.
 The camp is open to all grades and in recent years we have had students ranging from white belts up to 5th degree black belts training.

 Training